-Risks associated with the UK leaving the EU: The effects on the UK economy post Brexit remain highly uncertain.
+Risks associated with the UK leaving the EU: The effects on the UK economy post Brexit are only just starting to materialise and remain highly uncertain.
 The Society is not directly affected by the impacts of Brexit as the business model is based on lending in GBP that is secured on UK properties.
 The business model is exposed to the secondary impacts on the economy.
 These would manifest themselves in the same way as any other economic downturn through decreased house prices and higher unemployment and therefore default rates.

 The business does lend to ex pats, some of whom are based in Europe.
 The underwriting process considers the job / profession of the borrower and ex pats tend to be in the professions with transferable skills and roles.
 Should they have to return to the UK then they are likely to be as employable as anyone else.
 Should jobs not be available, the low LTV will offer protection, and the number of properties that may have to be sold or repossessed is clearly immaterial to the wider market.
+Post Brexit, lending to customers residing in the EU27 was withdrawn as this was not included in the trade agreement.
+The decision to withdraw from this market will be kept under review pending future developments.
+The Society notes not only the risks to its mortgage assets but also operational risks due to impact on resources, availability of skilled staff and suppliers with connections to the EEA.
+It believes it is well placed to deal with any such impact.